mksadoughi/pybearing/README.md

 ```python
 model = pybearing()
 ```
-Before actually processing data and training a deep learning model, we need to load or prepare training data.
+Before processing data and training a deep learning model, we need to load or prepare training data.

 1. if you have the data ready you can use the ```"load data"``` attribute, which is explained as follow: